 Click here to learn how to register for classes.

 Click here to view information about academic standing.

 Incomplete Grade (I)

 The instructor may issue a grade of I (for Incomplete) when certain criteria have been met and satisfactory student-instructor arrangements have been made.
-(See "Incompletes" in the 2006-07 PSU Bulletin/Catalog.)
-I grades are not included when calculating GPA.
+(See more info on the PSU grading site) I grades are not included when calculating GPA.

 The deadline for completion of an Incomplete in an undergraduate course is one calendar year.
 The instructor may set a shorter deadline, which is binding.
-An agreement to a longer period is by petition to the Scholastic Standards Committee.
 Failure to make up the Incomplete by the end of one year will result in the mark of I automatically changing to a grade of F or NP, depending on the grading option chosen by the student at registration.

 Grades earned in all courses remain on students' permanent academic records; however, University policy holds that repeated courses affect the calculation of official G.P.A. as follows:

 - Credit is retained on the first A, A-, B+, B, B-, C+, C, C-, and all grades in subsequent attempts are included when calculating G.P.A., and

 - the first PSU grade of D+, D, D-, or F is excluded in calculating G.P.A. if the course is repeated at Portland State University for a differentiated grade (not Pass/No-Pass).
 Credit is retained on the last grade received.